dustinisgod/ConvBRD/README.md

 ## Pulling and Mob Control
 These commands manage mob pulling, setting levels, distances, and mob retention in the camp area.

+### Pull Direction
+- Command: `/ConvBRD PullNorth/PullEast/PullSouth/PullWest On/Off`
+- Description: Defines the direction to pull from.

 ### Pull Amount
 - Command: `/ConvBRD PullAmount <amount>`
 - Description: Defines the number of mobs to pull.